 Wash 5x What You Need

 Like the above option, if you need a clean plate – wash five.
 Need a clean fork?
 Wash four extra forks.
-If you can keep this up every time you’ll win the battle against the dishes!
+If you can keep this up every time you go to eat, you’ll win the battle against the dishes!

 Wash in Categories

 If your dishes have piled up and you’re feeling overwhelmed, wash in categories and take breaks in-between.
 Do all of the pots and pans first (it helps to get those out of the way because they’re bigger!).
 Then wash all the cups and then the plates.
 Washing the bigger stuff first helps the pile look less intimidating.

 Don’t Focus on How Much You Have to Do

 If you look at the dishes and think about how long it’s going to take you to clean them all, you might lose your nerve.
 Just start cleaning or doing dishes and don’t focus on how much there is or how long it will take.

 Cleaning with a friend can be fun and it can help remove some of the stress of doing it by yourself.
 It’s hard to reach out for help, but I guarantee your friends would rather pitch in and help rather than watch you struggle.

 If there are other people living with you, ask them to help!
 Having to clean up after other people while struggling with depression can breed some serious resentment.